 Yet, despite the many benefits that the contingent workforce can bring to organizations, it can also introduce new challenges and risks to a business when it’s not managed correctly.
 That’s why a well strategized contingent workforce management program is so essential.

-With that in mind, this blog will look at some of the risks that come with a contingent workforce and how businesses can use a vendor management system (also known as a VMS, VMS system or VMS software) to track contingent workforce compliance.
+Let’s start with a look at some of the risks associated with a contingent workforce and how businesses can use a vendor management system (VMS) to track contingent workforce compliance.

 The risks involved in managing a contingent workforce

 Managing your contingent workforce is complex.
-It requires the creation of a contingent workforce management program, and with it comes thousands of data points, hundreds of non-employee workers and the management of various vendors or staffing agencies
+It requires the creation of a contingent workforce management program, and with it comes thousands of data points, hundreds of non-employee workers and the management of various vendors or staffing agencies.

 When all these factors aren’t managed correctly, risk begins to seep into your business.
 When your company lacks visibility and control over its contingent workforce, high costs, low workforce quality, poor vendor choices and process inefficiencies will begin to impact the profitability of your company.